arkivverket/arkade5/src/Arkivverket.Arkade.Cli/README.txt

 -- ARKADE COMMAND LINE INTERFACE --

+Please visit https://arkade.arkivverket.no for instructions on how to install and use Arkade 5 CLI.

+Quick guide:

 In order to run Arkade CLI on macOS/Linux the .NET Core framework is required.

 Download and install the runtime for your platform:
 macOS: https://www.microsoft.com/net/download/macos/run
 Linux: https://www.microsoft.com/net/download/linux/run

-To run Arkade CLI, make arkade.sh executable (chmod +x arkade.sh) and enter ./arkade.sh in your terminal.
+Make the script arkade.sh executable (chmod +x arkade.sh).
-Running arkade.sh --help (or without any parameters) will display available options.

-To run Arkade from anywhere in your file system, add the ArkadeCli directory to your PATH environment variable.
+Arkade CLI is run with arkade.sh and parameters.

+Run arkade.sh --help for usage.